bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 const context = simulator.createTextContext('Awesome');
 ```

-And we can use created context the same as the above example:
+And we can use created context same way as the above example:

 ```js
 // __tests__/handler.spec.js